Breast Reconstruction Surgery in Huntington, NY

-Dr. Charlotte Ann Rhee is a Board Certified Plastic and Reconstructive Surgeon in Huntington, Long Island NY that specializes in breast reconstruction surgery.
-Breast reconstruction is performed on women who have lost one or both breasts to mastectomy, or due to other developmental abnormalities.
+Breast reconstruction is a procedure that Dr. Charlotte Rhee performs on women who have lost one or both breasts to mastectomy, or due to other developmental abnormalities.
 The goal of breast reconstruction surgery is to create a breast that resembles the natural breast as closely as possible in shape, size, and position.

 Breast reconstruction is performed in several steps, and there are essentially two techniques used.
 The technique that Dr. Rhee uses depends on if there is enough tissue on the wall of the chest to cover or hold a breast implant.
 The two techniques that Dr. Rhee can use to reconstruct the breast are: